Building a Budget Home Studio: Essential Audio Gear Under $500

 Dynamic vs. Condenser

-- Condenser mics capture more detail but require phantom power from your interface and are more sensitive to room noise.
+- Condenser mics capture more detail and are quieter, but they require phantom power from your interface and are more sensitive to room noise.

-- Audio‑Technica AT2020 – $100.
-It’s a staple for home studios because it offers a clear, neutral tone without breaking the bank.
-Pair it with a pop filter (about $15) to tame plosives.
+- Audio‑Technica AT2020 – Roughly $100.
+It’s a home‑studio staple because it delivers a clear, neutral tone without breaking the bank.
+Pair it with a pop filter (about $15) to keep plosives in check.

-If you’re recording drums or loud amps, a dynamic mic like the Shure SM57 (around $100) can be a useful secondary mic.
+If you’re tracking drums or loud amps, a dynamic like the Shure SM57 (around $100) makes a solid secondary mic.

 No amount of gear can fix a room that sounds like a bathroom.
-The cheapest way to improve acoustics is to add DIY absorption.
+The cheapest way to improve acoustics is DIY absorption.

-- Rockwool or Owens‑Cork panels – You can buy a 12‑inch by 12‑inch panel for $10 and mount it on the wall at the first reflection points (the spots where sound bounces straight from your speakers to your ears).
+- Rockwool or Owens‑Cork panels – You can grab a 12‑inch by 12‑inch piece for about $10.
+Mount them at the first reflection points (the spots where sound bounces straight from your speakers to your ears).

-- Heavy blankets – Hang a thick moving blanket behind your mic and on the back wall.
-It’s cheap, effective, and looks like you’re ready for a recording session even if you’re just podcasting.
+- Heavy moving blankets – Hang a thick blanket behind your mic and on the back wall.
+It’s cheap, effective, and gives the space a “ready‑to‑record” vibe even if you’re just podcasting.

-A sturdy boom stand (around $30) lets you position the mic precisely and keep it out of the way of your headphones.
+- Boom mic stand – Around $30.
+Lets you position the mic precisely and keep it out of the way of your headphones.

 Putting It All Together: A Sample Build